KonradHoeffner/hdt/paper.md

 ## Header Dictionary Triples
 While text-based RDF serialization formats can be read by humans, they are too verbose to be practical on large graphs.
-The serialized size of a graph can be drastically lowered by using the HDT binary RDF format, which can be loaded into memory in compressed form while still allowing efficient queries.
+The serialized size of a graph can be drastically lowered by using the Header Dictionary Triples binary RDF format, which can be loaded into memory in compressed form while still allowing efficient queries.
-The three components of an HDT datasets are:
-The *header* contains metadata in uncompressed RDF that describes the dataset.
+The *header* contains metadata as uncompressed RDF that describes the dataset.
-The *dictionary* stores all the *RDF terms* (IRIs, literals and blank nodes) in the dataset, compressed them using front-coding [@frontcoding] and assigns a unique numerical identifier to each of them.
+The *dictionary* stores all the *RDF terms* (IRIs, literals and blank nodes) in the dataset in compressed form using front-coding [@frontcoding], and assigns a unique numerical identifier (ID) to each of them.
-Each term thus needs to be stored only once, even if it is referenced multiple times.
-The *triples* component
+This allows the *triples* component to store the adjacency matrix of the graph using those IDs in compressed form.

 ![The Bitmap Triples structure represents the adjacency matrix of the RDF graph as a tree.
 Image source and further information in @hdt2012.